The Vox Gyrotone rotary cabinet: I, II, III and IV

 Produced first by JMI, then by VSEL and VSL.
 Serial numbers for JMI units began at 5001.
 Vox Sound Ltd serial numbers began at 001.
 JMI made 150 or more - see the Gyrotone I units immediately below.

 Sold on ebay uk in early 2017.
-An early JMI Gyrotone 1.
+JMI serial numberr 5098.
 Good overall condition and complete with its cover (identical to the one pictured below).

 A JMI unit, serial number 5155.
 Perhaps the original footswitch - as for the solid state bass amps - but corroboration needed.